Elijbet/IndependentBlog/README.md

 Gem searchkick, elasticsearch, and add on SearchBox for deployment

-Configure User strong params to accept user images with carrierwave uploader
+Configure User strong params to accept user images with carrierwave uploader, display in a flex grid